driedpampas/realme-8-megaguide/md/experimental.md

 > [!CAUTION]
 > # This is an experimental guide.
 If you are a normal user please go to [Landing page](/md/landing.md).

+> [!INFO]
+> This guide completely ommits fastboot access.
+This is not recommended unless as the last-resort of last-resorts.

 * * *
 # Table of Contents